Stardown-app/Stardown/README.md

 ## Troubleshooting

-### The right-click option doesn't always create links for specific parts of pages
+### The right-click option copied a link for the entire page, not a specific part

 Stardown looks for an HTML element ID where you right-clicked, but some parts of websites don't have any IDs.
 If there is no HTML element ID where you right-click and you don't select text before right-clicking, the link Stardown creates will be for the entire page, not for the part of the page where you right-clicked.
 Most websites assign an ID to each section title.

-It's also not possible to link to text within the rarely used [HTML iframes](https://www.w3schools.com/html/html_iframe.asp) because text fragments don't support iframes.
-Lastly, a small number of sites allow creating text-fragment links but don't allow using them.
+It's also not possible to link to text within [HTML iframes](https://www.w3schools.com/html/html_iframe.asp) because text fragments don't support iframes.

+Lastly, a small number of sites allow creating text fragment links but don't allow using them.

-### The right-click option disappeared
+### The right-click options disappeared

+Due to browser limitations, Stardown's context menu options cannot appear for certain kinds of images and links.
+Specifically, they cannot appear for canvases, background images, inline SVGs, and for HTML anchors that contain both text and image(s).

-This is an occasionally reoccuring bug in browsers.
-Reinstalling Stardown should fix it.
+Besides those possibilities, browsers have an occasionally reoccuring bug that makes the context menu options disappear.
+Reinstalling Stardown should fix this.

 ### Stardown displayed a red X and didn't do anything